Try the new and improved recipe!

-A strong gluten network is one of the key elements to get fantastic oven spring
+A strong gluten network is one of the key elements to getting a fantastic oven spring

 After you’ve mixed the dough, you need to stretch and fold the dough.
-This aids the development of gluten, but also helps incorporate air into the dough, that gives you those sought after holes in the crumb.
+This aids the development of gluten but also helps incorporate air into the dough, which gives you those sought-after holes in the crumb.
 Normally three times is enough, but it is important you check if the gluten is properly developed.

 When you’ve done the last of three stretch and folds, you need to check the gluten development.
 If it is not strong enough, you need to perform additional stretch and folds.

-To test the gluten development in the dough you should perform the window pane test.
-The goal is have a dough that is strong enough so you can pull a very thin membrane without the dough breaking:
+To test the gluten development in the dough you should perform the windowpane test.
+The goal is to have a dough that is strong enough so you can pull a very thin membrane without the dough breaking:

 Shaping of the dough